fishsciences/artemis_methods/methods/methods.md

  actually sampled.
 Each filter was extracted and analyzed three times with qPCR (three technical replications).
 The qPCR data from these experiments is plotted in Figure X.

-To compare the performance of these models, two different methods were used.
+Two different methods were used in the comparison of model performance.
 First, the Pareto-Smoothed Leave-one-out Information Criteria was calculated for each model using the `loo` package in R [@loo].
 This metric assesses a model's performance predicting out-of-sample data, which gives a measure of how will the model